 Do You Enjoy Thinking Like a Scientist?

 Enjoy world-class wildlife viewing 2 - 3 days per week while collecting data essential to the park.
-Collect data using iPads as GPS units while riding in concessioner buses traveling the Denali park road.
-Collect data on wildlife observations, wildlife behavior, and management indicators (the number of vehicles at wildlife stops, rest stops, and visitor centers, amount of time hikers wait before being picked up by a bus).
-During the remainder of the week, assist the park’s museum curator performing tasks related to the care of museum collections or facilities, including handling techniques for acquisitions, moving specimens, cleaning and sorting; preparing simple preservation solutions; documenting specimens, replacing labels, simple filing and organizing; constructing boxes and crates for out-going specimens, receiving training in museum storing and packing techniques; and conducting routine lab inspections.
+Collect data using the GPS capability of iPads while riding in concessioner buses traveling the Denali park road.
+Collect data on wildlife observations, wildlife behavior, and management indicators (the number of vehicles at wildlife stops, rest stops, and visitor centers, and amount of time hikers wait before being picked up by a bus).
+Attention to detail in both observation and organization is required.
+During the remainder of the week, assist the park’s museum curator performing tasks related to the care of museum collections or facilities, including handling techniques for acquisitions, moving specimens, cleaning, and sorting; preparing simple preservation solutions; documenting specimens, replacing labels, simple filing, and organizing; constructing boxes and crates for out-going specimens; receiving training in museum storing and packing techniques; and conducting routine lab inspections.
 If there is interest, an extension of employment is possible.